Crypto-TII/pqc-engineering-ssec-23/README.md

 In this section we present a setup process that can be run in any Linux terminal.
 In case a specialized IDE like CLion is desired, please refer to [Let us walk on the 3-isogeny graph: CLion Setup](README_Clion_IDE.md).

+In this section we present a setup process that can be run in any Linux terminal.
+In case a specialized IDE like CLion is desired, please refer to \ref ccode_README for more information.

 <a name="section_02_01"></a>
 ### 2.1.
 Build